pace-gt/signac_numpy_tutorial/README.md

 ```

 Additionally, can run the following flags for the  `run` or `submit` commands, controlling the how the jobs are executed or submitted to the HPC:
- - `--parallel=2` : This runs this many jobs in parallel (2 in this case) into a single run or HPC submittion script, auto adjusting the time, CPU cores, etc., based on the total command selections.
+ - `--parallel 2` : This runs this many jobs in parallel (2 in this case) into a single run or HPC submittion script, auto adjusting the time, CPU cores, etc., based on the total command selections.
  - See the `signac` documenation for more information and features.